github/opensource.guide/activities/citable-code/index.md

 ## Choosing Your Repository

 Repositories are the basic unit of GitHub.
 We first need to select the repository we want to archive in Zenodo.
-Head over to your profile and click the 'repositories' tab.
+Head over to your profile and click the **Repositories** tab.

 ![login](repos.png)